mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public virtual void PostUpdateInput()

 Called after the input keys are polled.
 Allows for modifying things like scroll wheel if your custom drawing should capture that.

-### public virtual void FillUndergroundBackgroundArray(int backgroundStyle, int[] textureSlots)

-Use this to specify the background textures used with the given background style.
-Index 0 is the texture on the border of the ground and sky layers.
-Index 1 is the texture drawn between rock and ground layers.
-Index 2 is the texture on the border of ground and rock layers.
-Index 3 is the texture drawn in the rock layer.
-The border images are 160x16 pixels, and the others are 160x96, but it seems like the right 32 pixels of each is a duplicate of the far left 32 pixels.
-See Example Mod.

-### public virtual void ChooseUndergroundBackgroundStyle(ref int backgroundStyle)

-Use this to change the underground background style.